fnordfish/gdbmish/README.md

 ## Limitations

 * Currently only supports the ASCII format and not the Binary format
-* Currently requires a `Hash` or `NamedTuple` with `String` keys and values
-  + it would be nice to provide a "consumer" style API for dumping larger data sets
 * Currently only supports creating a dump
   + it would be nice to also read dumps